 Let’s talk soup without stock!
+And soup without broth.

 In the past I felt I had to use stock to get a really delicious full flavoured soup.

 Often I didn’t have any stock in the freezer or the pantry.